jonathan-santos/portfolio-generator/README.md

 3. Edit the `portfolio.json` inside the `src/data` folder with information about your projects and yourself

-4. Define if you want to have multiple languages in your portfolio:
+4. Define if you want to have a multilingual portfolio:

     4.1.
-If you don't want multiple languages, delete `src/data/pt-BR.json`, `src/data/es-MX.json`, `src/templates/pt-BR/` and `src/templates/es-MX`
+If you don't want it, delete `src/data/pt-BR.json`, `src/data/es-MX.json`, `src/templates/pt-BR/` and `src/templates/es-MX`

     4.2.
-If you want multiple languages, create (or modify current) language versions of your `portfolio.json` in `src/data` (for example the `pt-BR.json` or `es-MX`) and update the folders in `src/templates` (for example, you want a french version?
-Duplicate the `pt-BR/` folder, rename it to `fr-FR` and edit their contents)
+If you want it, follow the steps in the section [How to make a multilingual portfolio](#how-to-make-a-multilingual-portfolio)

 5. See the resulting website running the command `npm start`, access the resulting website in [`localhost:3000`](http://localhost:3000)